-Students may NOT use their cell phones during After School.
-The After School has a phone, which may be used should a student need to contact a parent.
+Students may NOT use their cell phones during After Care.
+The After Care has a phone, which may be used should a student need to contact a parent.
 The first time a student is caught using their cell phone, it will be taken away and given to the principal, per school rules.
 Parents may pick up the phone from the principal as early as the following morning.
-Upon the second offense, the parent must again meet with the Principal to have the phone returned and the student will receive 1 demerit and a 30 minute detention after school.
+Upon the second offense, the parent must again meet with the Principal or Assistant Principal to have the phone returned and the student will receive 1 demerit and a 30 minute detention after school.
 The student will complete a reflection sheet while attending the detention.
 The detention will be within 5 school days of the infraction and takes precedence over any athletic practices or games.